-UNIFORM LIST 2023-2024
+UNIFORM LIST 2024-2025

 All students attending Thornleigh Salesian College are expected to wear full school uniform.
 A high standard of personal appearance is an asset to each student and the school seeks parental support in the maintenance of such an appearance.
 We expect students to represent Thornleigh Salesian College with pride.

-Items marked must be obtained from the outfitters.
+Items marked \ must be obtained from the outfitters.
 Other items can be purchased where you will.
+Further information regarding acceptable shoes for school can be found here.
+If you are in any doubt please contact the school before purchasing new school shoes.